michael-lutz/divide-and-conquer/README.md

 Correct:   ✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✔.✘.✘.
 ```

 Above, I included an example prompt, the correct answers, example predictions, and whether those predictions were correct.
-I don't want to bore you with the details, but feel free to read through the prompt generation code below:
+I don't want to bombard you with the details, but feel free to read through the prompt generation code below:

 [VariableRenamingPrompter](train.py#VariableRenamingPrompter)